hupkit/hupkit/docs/usage.md

 ### upmerge

-Merges current branch to the next version branch (eg. 1.0 into 1.1).
+Merge the current branch to the next version branch (eg. 1.0 into 1.1).

-Most project follow a merge bug fixes to the lowest supported branch first approach, and then merge the lower branch into newer branches.
+Most projects follow a 'merge bug fixes to the lowest supported branch first' approach, and then merge the lower branch into newer branches.
 Usually: `1.0 -> 2.0 -> master`.

 But this process is tedious (boring) and error prone, the `upmerge` command makes this boring work, as simple and save as possible.

 The process ensures your local source *and* target branch are up-to-date, uses the correct flags (`--no-ff` and `--log`), and pushes to upstream.

 First checkout the lowest supported branch, eg. `1.0`.
 And run the upmerge command.